Last Updated on Nov 18, 2024 by Anjali Chourasiya

 1. Lock-in Period: Investors in Children’s Funds commit to a lock-in period of a minimum of 5 years or until the child reaches 18 years of age, whichever comes first.
 This lock-in period ensures a disciplined, long-term investment approach, aligning with the specific financial goals associated with a child’s future needs.

 2. Systematic Investment Plans (SIPs): Child-oriented mutual funds often facilitate investment through SIPs, allowing parents or guardians to make regular, smaller contributions over time.
 This promotes disciplined and systematic investing.
+You can explore which SIP is best for beginners if you are new to mutual fund investing.

 4. Objective of the Fund: The primary objective of Children’s Funds is to provide a stable investment avenue geared towards long-term capital gains.
 Investors can choose between debt-focused and equity-linked funds based on their risk and return preferences.
 Debt-focused funds offer stable returns with minimal risk, whereas equity-linked funds, while subject to higher short-term fluctuations, promise significant returns over an extended period.
+Options like the best mutual fund for children’s education can address specific financial objectives.

 5. Flexibility: Child-centric mutual funds often offer flexibility in terms of withdrawal options.
 This may include partial withdrawals or systematic withdrawal plans to meet specific financial needs as they arise.

 6. Education Benefits: Some mutual funds for children may come with added benefits like insurance cover or waivers of future premiums in case of an unfortunate event, ensuring the continuity of the investment plan.
+This makes the best child plan for education and marriage an attractive option.

 7. Diversification: To manage risk effectively, these funds typically diversify their investments across various asset classes, such as equities, bonds, and money market instruments.
+Plans like children-oriented mutual funds follow this principle to balance risk and returns.

 8. Professional Fund Management: Child-oriented mutual funds are managed by experienced fund managers who make investment decisions based on market conditions and the fund’s objectives.

 9. Tax Benefits: Certain mutual funds for children may offer tax benefits under Section 80C of the Income Tax Act, allowing investors to avail deductions on the invested amount.
+Some plans, such as the best investment plan for girl child in India, also offer additional benefits under the Act.

 10. Exit Load and Expense Ratio: Children’s Funds come with an annual expense ratio, representing the cost associated with managing the fund.
 Additionally, investors may incur an exit load when redeeming the fund, which should be considered as part of the overall cost structure associated with investing in Children’s Funds.